Greer, South Carolina

 Greer is a city in Greenville and Spartanburg counties in the U.S. state of South Carolina.
-The population was 35,308 as of the 2020 census Greer is part of the Greenville–Anderson–Mauldin Metropolitan Statistical Area.
-The city is additionally part of the Greenville-Spartanburg-Anderson, SC Combined Statistical Area in Upstate South Carolina.
+As of the 2020 census, the population was 35,308, making it the 14th-most populous city in South Carolina.
+Greer is included in the Greenville-Anderson-Greer, SC Metropolitan Statistical Area, which is part of the Greenville-Spartanburg-Anderson, SC Combined Statistical Area in Upstate South Carolina.